GabrielRips/desktop-agent/README.md

 ### Wake Word Detection

-- The default wake word is "Hey Rhasspy"
+- The default wake word is "Co Brain"
 - Speak clearly and at a normal volume
 - Reduce background noise for better detection
 - The detection threshold is set to 0.5 (50% confidence)